Maryland Geological Survey – Data Preservation Efforts

 BACKGROUND

-To that end, MGS has applied for and received 11 successive U.S. Geological Survey (USGS) National Geological and Geophysical Data Preservation Program (NGGDPP) grants to inventory its collections/data sets and to itemize its permanent collections.
+To that end, MGS has applied for and received 14 successive U.S. Geological Survey (USGS) National Geological and Geophysical Data Preservation Program (NGGDPP) grants to inventory its collections/data sets, itemize its permanent collections, preserve geoscientific materials and data, and enhance discovery for further scientific research.
 These collections include both physical collections (rock samples, sediment cores, etc.) and derived collections (reports, maps, aerial photographs, seismic data, etc.).
-General information about the NGGDPP can be found here: http://datapreservation.usgs.gov/ .
+General information about the NGGDPP can be found here: https://www.usgs.gov/programs/national-geological-and-geophysical-data-preservation-program .

-The bulk of MGS’s work to date has included performing a general inventory of collections, creating detailed metadata records for items in certain collections, and (where applicable) digitizing data and making it available online.
-A list of the collections for which MGS has submitted metadata to the USGS ScienceBase Catalog can be found here: https://www.sciencebase.gov/catalog/folder/4f4e4761e4b07f02db47dfca .
+The bulk of MGS’s work to date has included performing a general inventory of collections, creating detailed metadata records for items in certain collections (mainly core, cuttings and aerial photography), remediating storage of geologic materials, and (where applicable) digitizing data and making it available online.
+A working list of the geoscientific collections at the MGS is posted online in the USGS Registry of Scientific Collections (“ReSciColl”) formerly known as the National Digital Catalog: https://webapps.usgs.gov/rescicoll/orgsColls.html?organization=4f4e4761e4b07f02db47dfca

 MGS also produced a Long-Range Data Preservation Plan and established a Data Preservation Advisory Panel (DPAP) composed of members of the larger geoscience community, as well as others with expertise in data preservation.
 From its inception, the DPAP has fostered data preservation at MGS by helping MGS set preservation priorities and providing technical guidance on proper archiving practices.